-- Organizations of all kinds need to understand the external agents to whom they relate.
-In commercial enterprises, this is known as Voice of the Customer / Customer Experience Management: the massive, automatic processing of the unstructured information contained in surveys, contact center interactions, and social comments provides a 360° view of such customers.
-In the case of public administrations (city councils, governments) and other political organizations, this scenario is called Voice of the Citizen or Voter.
+- Organizations of all kinds need to understand the people they interact with.
+In businesses, this is known as Voice of the Customer or Customer Experience Management.
+The massive, automatic processing of the unstructured information contained in surveys, contact center records, and comments on social media provides a 360 degree view of their customers.
+In the case of public administrations (such as city councils) and other political organizations, this scenario is called Voice of the Citizen or Voice of the Voter.

-- One application area that to some extent overlaps with the above mentioned is media monitoring and analysis, especially of new social media, but also traditional ones, given that the information analyzed may be generated both by (potential) clients and by reporters, analysts, and influencers.
+- One area of application that overlaps with the previously mentioned one to some extent is media monitoring and analysis, especially of new social media, but also traditional ones, given that the information analyzed may be generated both by (potential) clients and by reporters, analysts, and influencers.

-- Additionally, when we analyze an organizations' internal community instead of the external, we are talking about Voice of the Employee applications oriented to Talent Management.
+- Additionally, when we analyze an organization's internal community, we are talking about Voice of the Employee applications geared toward Talent Management.

-- In scientific research, text analytics is employed to mine large volumes of articles and other documents, identify relationships, and facilitate information retrieval.
+- In scientific research, text analytics is used to mine large volumes of articles and other documents, identify relationships, and facilitate information retrieval.

-- Media and publishers use it to exploit their archives, produce higher-quality content more quickly, engage the audience through personalized content and monetize their production through targeted advertising and new business models.
+- Media and publishers use it to make the most of their archives, produce higher-quality content more quickly, engage the audience through personalized content and monetize their production through targeted advertising and new business models.

-- In the field of justice and the prevention and fight against crime, in Compliance and eDiscovery applications, text analytics is used to process documents and communications automatically in order to disclose clues of potentially criminal behaviors, e.g. insider trading, fraud.
+- In the fields of justice and crime prevention, in Compliance and eDiscovery applications, it is used to process documents and communications automatically in order to disclose clues of potentially criminal behaviors, e.g. insider trading or fraud.

-- Organizations in the areas of health, law, etc. employ text analytics to perform the automatic coding and analysis of records for a better categorization, mapping, and exploitation.
+- Organizations in the areas of health, law, etc. use it to automatically code and analyze records for a better categorization, mapping, and exploitation.

 Typical tasks of text analytics

-Part-of-speech tagging (or PoS tagging) consists in identifying the structure of a text and assign to each word its grammatical category, depending on the context in which it appears.
+- Part-of-speech tagging (or PoS tagging) consists in identifying the structure of a text and assigning a grammatical category to each word, depending on the context.

-- Clustering enables to discover the relevant topics and the relationships within a collection of documents, grouping these in sets, internally homogeneous but different among each other, according to similarity criteria.
-It is especially useful in exploratory applications, in which the aim is to discover not-predefined topics and similarities or duplicates among documents.
+- Clustering allows you to discover the relevant topics and the relationships within a collection of documents by grouping them into sets according to similarity.
+It is especially useful in exploratory applications, in which the aim is to uncover topics that were not predefined, similarities, or duplicates.

-- Classification or categorization consists in assigning a text one or more categories from a predefined taxonomy considering the global content of the text.
-In general, it requires a previously configured and trained classification model built up in line with the selected taxonomy.
-The classification is used to identify the theme (or themes) treated in the text as a whole.
+- Classification or categorization, consists in assigning a text to one or more categories out of a predefined taxonomy taking the text's global content into account.
+In general, it requires a previously configured and trained classification model built in line with the selected taxonomy.
+Classification is used to identify the themes discussed in the text as a whole.

-- Information extraction is employed to identify within the text entities (names of people, places, companies, brands), abstract concepts, and other specific information elements: amounts, relationships, etc. It is used to detect mentions and identify the most meaningful elements of a text.
+- Information extraction identifies entities (names of people, places, companies and brands), abstract concepts, and other specific elements: amounts, relationships, etc. It is used to detect mentions and identify the most meaningful elements of a text.

-- Sentiment analysis detects the polarity (positive, negative, neutral, or absence of polarity) contained in a document.
-This polarity can be due to a subjective opinion or the expression of an objective fact of one or another sign.
+- Sentiment analysis detects the polarity (positive, negative, neutral, or no polarity) contained in a document.
+This polarity can be found as a subjective opinion or the expression of an objective fact.
 In addition to the global polarity at document level, it is possible to carry out a more granular analysis and identify the polarity associated with different aspects or attributes mentioned in the same document.